mjiang97/NewbieEdDesignCompetition2020/README.md

 - Once the pull request has been approved, delete this branch.

-*_Try to figure these out by yourselves, but don't be afraid to ask us if instructions are unclear._
+*_Try to figure these out by yourselves, but don't be afraid to ask us if the instructions are unclear._

 # Day 2